YoYiPet

 Cats

-Why does my cat fart so much?
+Why does my cat lick my face?

 How to pick up a cat?